vippsas/vipps-developers/contact.md

 This is the unique number for this specific issue, and is used to connect all communication about this issue in our systems.

-The auto-reply is sent from a real e-mail address, which you can reply to ✌️
+The auto-reply is sent from a real e-mail address, which you can reply to.

 ## Adding additional information